ahmedkaludi/level-up/README.md

 == Description ==

-designblocks WordPress theme is a minimal and fast theme that makes your AMP and Non-AMP version look same.
+levelup WordPress theme is a minimal and fast theme that makes your AMP and Non-AMP version look same.

 == Installation ==